wanyuenmei/quilt/docs/GettingStarted.md

 deb4f98db8eb        quilt/quilt:latest           "quilt minion"           11 minutes ago      Up 11 minutes                           minion
 ```

-Any docker containers defined in a Stitch specification are placed on one of
+Any docker containers defined in a blueprint are placed on one of
 your Worker VMs.
 In addition to these user-defined containers, Quilt also
 places several support containers on each VM.
 Among these support containers is
 `minion`, which locally manages Docker and allows Quilt VMs to talk to each